 A number of qualified individuals had spoked out about this historical pattern of egregious misconduct in various ways...

-The "war on cancer" is governed by a standard Michelle Holmes, MD, PhD, Harvard professor and author of many research studies on breast cancer, had brought up when she stated the following about cancer drug development in 2014:
+The "war on cancer" (just like the "war on AIDS", the "war on Covid-19", or a litany of other governmental-allopathic "wars on" this or that) is governed by a standard Michelle Holmes, MD, PhD, Harvard professor and author of many research studies on breast cancer, had brought up when she stated the following about cancer drug development in 2014:

 “What is scientific and sexy is driven by what can be monetized, and that becomes the norm.”
 [L]

 Over two decades earlier, James P. Carter, MD, made practically the same observation: